syncfusion-content/blazor-docs/blazor/diagram-component/localization.md

 # Localization in Blazor Diagram Component

+The static text of the Diagram was translated using a Resource file (**.resx**).

+The Resource file is an XML file that contains the strings (key and value pairs) that you want to translate.
+For further information on how to configure and use localization in the ASP.NET Core application framework, see the [Localization](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-3.0) link.

+* Add the **.resx** file to the [Resources](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-3.0#resource-files) folder and fill in the **Name** column with the key value (Locale Keywords) and the translated string in the **Value** column.

 ## Blazor server side

 Add `UseRequestLocalization` middle-ware in Configure method in **Startup.cs** file to get browser Culture Info.